 (Please understand that my comments below are not about reading the Bible or time spent reading it or discussing it or the immeasurable value it has in our lives.
 The Bible is a unique Book and in my opinion, does not fit in the same category as other pieces of literature.
 My comments below relate to reading things which are of human origin which means to me, not the Bible.
 (Both Psalm 138:2 (NIV) and 2 Peter 1:19-21 talk about it being different in comparison.)
 I’m not suggesting at all for time be lessened in studying the Bible.
 We all should be learning more of God’s Word and putting it into practice more in our daily lives as we grow in knowing Christ.)

 In our home, reading comprehension can look like either a short assignment such as a few simple worksheets or a longer project.
-Each week, I might perhaps teach ONE topic/skill to one or two levels.
-There are only a handful or so of skills for each entire year so this is not overwhelming to schedule or pick on a certain week to teach.
-This means that some weeks, a grade might not get a specific lesson and this is just fine.
-It will be that grade’s turn another week.
+Each week, I might perhaps teach one or two topics/skills to one or two levels.
+This is not overwhelming to schedule or pick on a certain week to teach.
+For multi-grade teaching situations (like our family), this means that some weeks, a grade might not get a specific lesson and this is just fine.
+It will be that grade’s turn another week or perhaps another day of the week, depending on what I feel needs to be covered.

 In general, I like to illustrate a point about literature by using short stories or excerpts instead of through longer novels.
 It takes less time, is more fun in my opinion, and helps a specific point stick easier because usually it involves one storybook (or poem) for each point rather than several lessons appearing at different portions of a single plot-line.
 That means it is easier for children to recall by memory that such-and-such literary feature matches with such-and-such story and thus, if associated with something easy enough to recall, the point can be applied to new stories/poems quickly because that point truly “sticks” in the student’s mind clearly.